The Power That's Found In Prayer

 Our partnership begins with God.
 He wants us to partner with Him in prayer.
 Partnership is a powerful thing.
 Paul deeply cared for and prayed for them in Phillipi and Rome where he was a prisoner in both places.

 We don't turn on others when things go sour.
-We partner with them and pray ~ a prayer partner.
+We partner with them and pray.
+And in so doing, we have a prayer partner.
 We all need a prayer partner.
 Husbands and wives need to pray together.
-Are all of you on cloud 9 all of the time?
+Are all of us on cloud 9 all of the time?
 No way!
-Sometimes we are up and sometimes we are down.
-When we are down, we have someone to life us up and vice versa.
+Sometimes we are up, and sometimes we are down.
+When we are down, we have someone to lift us up, and vice versa.

 Some points to think about: